Mannerism: El Greco

 The Cretan-born Spanish painter El Greco attempted to express religious emotion with exaggerated traits.
 After the realistic depiction of the human form and the mastery of perspective achieved in High Renaissance, some artists started to deliberately distort proportions in disjointed, irrational space for emotional and artistic effect.
 El Greco still is a deeply original artist.
 He has been characterized by modern scholars as an artist so individual that he belongs to no conventional school.
 Key aspects of Mannerism in El Greco include the jarring "acid" palette, elongated and tortured anatomy, irrational perspective and light, and obscure and troubling iconography.
 El Greco's style was a culmination of unique developments based on his Greek heritage and travels to Spain and Italy.

 El Greco's work reflects a multitude of styles including Byzantine elements as well as the influence of Caravaggio and Parmigianino in addition to Venetian coloring.
 An important element is his attention to color as he regarded it to be one of the most important aspects of his painting.
 Over the course of his career, El Greco's work remained in high demand as he completed important commissions in locations such as the Colegio de la Encarnación de Madrid.

 El Greco's unique painting style and connection to Mannerist characteristics is visible in his Laocoön.
-Painted in 1610, it depicts the mythological tale of Laocoön, who warned the Trojans about the danger of the wooden horse which was presented by the Greeks as peace offering to the goddess Minerva.
-As a result, Minerva retaliated in revenge by summoning serpents to kill Laocoön and his two sons.
+Painted in 1610, it depicts the mythological tale of Laocoön, who warned the Trojans about the danger of the wooden horse which was presented by the Greeks as peace offering to the goddess Athena.
+As a result, Athena (or her Roman alter ego Minerva) retaliated in revenge by summoning serpents to kill Laocoön and his two sons.
 Instead of being set against the backdrop of Troy, El Greco situated the scene near Toledo, Spain in order to "universalize the story by drawing out its relevance for the contemporary world."

 El Greco's unique style in Laocoön exemplifies many Mannerist characteristics.
 Prevalent is the elongation of many of the human forms throughout the composition in conjunction with their serpentine movement, which provides a sense of elegance.
 An additional element of Mannerist style is the atmospheric effects in which El Greco creates a hazy sky and blurring of landscape in the background.